-The latter includes the main hedge ineffectiveness that comes from the Lifetime Mortgage portfolio.
+- the main hedge ineffectiveness that comes from the Lifetime Mortgage portfolio.
 Due to the value of the portfolio even small levels of ineffectiveness can cause relatively large movements in the valuation concerned.
-The effectiveness of hedging for the main residential mortgage book and gilt asset swaps also causes some volatility.

-During the year we continued to monitor our hedging arrangements for our Lifetime Mortgage book with the counterparty to match the level of prepayment that we have seen with the aim of reducing the amount of ineffectiveness that may impact our results in future years.
+During the year we continued to monitor our hedging arrangements for our Lifetime Mortgage book with the counterparty to match the level of prepayment that we have seen with the aim of reducing the amount of ineffectiveness that may impact our results in future years. - The effectiveness of hedging for the main residential mortgage book and gilt asset swaps which also causes some volatility.

-Before 2011 the Society originated and CHLM acquired a portfolio of Lifetime Mortgages (LMs).
+Before 2011, the Society originated and its subsidiary CHLM acquired a portfolio of Lifetime Mortgages (LMs).
 The Group has not acquired or written any new LMs since then.